 Civil engineers have backgrounds in design, analysis, and working with various types of regulations.
 They are problem solvers by nature, and many work in a variety of locations and conditions–both on and off job sites.
 They oftentimes work with many different types of specialty professionals and other disciplines on any given project, so they are accustomed to working as an integral member of a project team in a collaborative environment.
 Additionally, civil engineers are innovative and creative, and they offer practical big-picture thinking to the task at hand.

-Why You Might Need to Hire a Civil Engineer/Firm
+Why You Might Need to Hire a Civil Engineer or Engineering Firm

 Having a civil engineer on the team can help with: